mikesmith7810/hackronym/README.md

 Go to the 'hackronymtest' slack channel and type -

-### Next Steps 10/02/2023
+### Next Steps 23/01/2023

-Get the basic service setup
+- Add update slash
+- Add reaction for WTF